 Here’s My Story

-Almost two years to the date I experienced my second pregnancy and didn’t know I need bible verses for miscarriage to get me through the next few months.
+Almost two years to the date I experienced my second pregnancy and didn’t know I need bible verses for the miscarriage to get me through the next few months.
 My first pregnancy ended in a chemical loss the month beforehand.

-That was a very traumatic month for me as I learned that I was newly pregnant for the first time I also received a call from my mother who told me that my 16 year old cousin had committed suicide.
+That was a very traumatic month for me as I learned that I was newly pregnant for the first time I also received a call from my mother who told me that my 16-year-old cousin had committed suicide.

 So my grief was twofold.
 Grieving the loss of a family member and then also grieving the loss of a potential pregnancy (and not wanting to share the news)